Skip to content

 Why does Canada need a Lung Health Registry?

 Lung conditions are one of the leading causes of death in Canada.
-People with breathing problems experience many challenges which have been made worse in recent years by the emergence of the COVID-19 pandemic, e-cigarette use in youth, poor air quality caused by wildfires, and the worsening of respiratory syncytial virus (RSV).
+Recent factors, like the COVID-19 pandemic, e-cigarette use in youth, poor air quality caused by wildfires and the worsening of respiratory syncytial virus (RSV), are making our lungs more and more vulnerable.